Asian Breast Augmentation (Implants using Armpit Incisions)

 - Placing a breast implant scar in the armpit area instead of beneath the breast tissues.

 Whilst everyone will scar after an incision, the difference in your healing and scar formations will impact how much your scar(s) will show afterwards on your skin.
+And what YOU do matters after your surgery.
+You can help the incision line heal properly if you follow your surgeon’s specific instructions and if you do not smoke.

 These include skin types with higher melanin concentrations (darker skin pigmentation) such as frequently seen in individuals from Middle Eastern, Southern Mediterranean, Pacific Islands and Asian-Pacific regions.